dwrobel/flatcam/README.md

 - changed the font in Tool names
 - added in Geometry Editor a new Tool: Transformation Tool.
 It still has some bugs, though ...
 - in Geometry Editor by selecting a shape with a selection shape, that object was added multiple times (one per each selection) to the selected list, which is not intended.
 Bug fixed.
+- finished adding Transform Tool in Geometry Editor - everything is working as intended

 17.02.2019